 CPD made 2 gun arrests between 5 and 6 p.m., finding firearms during bag checks, Brown said.

-Video released by Chicago police shows a man sprinting down North Avenue Beach; police said he took off running seconds after the shooting.
+Newly released video from Chicago police shows a man sprinting down North Avenue Beach; police said he took off running seconds after the shooting.

-In the video the man is shown pausing and tossing a bag before continuing on.
+In the video you see the man pause and toss a bag before continuing on.

 "One of the two tossed a fanny pack which was recovered, and a Glock handgun with an extended magazine was recovered from that bag," CPD Supt.
 David Brown said.